Knarrlaget

-Knarrlagsund or Knarrlaget is a village on the island of Ulvøya in the municipality of Hitra in Trøndelag county, Norway.
+Knarrlaget or Knarrlagsund is a village on the island of Ulvøya in Hitra Municipality in Trøndelag county, Norway.
 It is located on the southern part of the island about 2.5 km east of the village of Ulvan.

 The village lies along the Knarrlagsundet strait which separates the islands of Ulvøya and Fjellværsøya.
-There is a bridge across the strait at Knarrlagsund.
+There is a bridge across the strait at Knarrlaget.